Jrachman/heavy-ml-py3-docker/README.md

 3. Use `docker run -it --network=host -p 8888:8888 -e "PASSWORD=pass" --name jrmlpy3 julianrachman/heavy-ml-py3:latest` to run this.

 4. Run `config/run_jupyter.sh --allow-root` and you are set!
-Just visit http://localhost:8888 and the password should be "pass."
+Just visit http://localhost:8888 and the password should be "pass" (if localhost does not work, remove the the container that you just made and run the same `run` command except the `--network=host` part).

 *Local build*